-Have you ever wondered what happens to your soul after the death?
+Have you ever wondered what happens to your soul after death?
 Scientists Found That the Soul Doesn’t Die – It Goes Back to the Universe

 According to the explanations of scientists, the human brain could be alike a “biological computer”, and also that human consciousness is a process which runs like a quantum computer located inside the brain.
 The next thrilling thing is that, as experts explain, the human soul comes back to the universe and it doesn’t die.

-If the patient is resuscitated, revived, this quantum information can go back into the micro-tubules and the patient says ‘I had a near-death experience.’
+If the patient is resuscitated, revived, this quantum information can go back into the microtubules and the patient says ‘I had a near-death experience.’
 If they’re not revived, and the patient dies, it’s possible that this quantum information can exist outside the body, perhaps indefinitely, as a soul”.

-According to the explanation of Dr. Hameroff, the human souls are much more than sole “interactions” of neurons in the human brain.
+According to the explanation of Dr. Hameroff, human souls are much more than the sole “interactions” of neurons in the human brain.
 This theory illustrates that these “souls” could have stood since the very beginning of time.

 With all the late discoveries related to dark energy and dark matter, substances which human cannot see or interact with, but the things which we know that it exist, yet, the theory could define more things that even more enigmatic and flamboyant.

-This article and it’s content are copyright protected.
+This article and its content are copyright protected.
 Please do not republish without receiving prior consent from the author.
 Thank you.